Exploring the outdoors

 Discover Barry Island

-Barry sprang to fame as one of the locations in the BBC TV series Gavin & Stacey.
-But you don't need to be a fan to enjoy the town's attractions.
+Barry sprang to fame as one of the locations in the BBC TV series Gavin & Stacey, but it's not only fans of the show that enjoy this seaside town's charm!

-It's perfect for a day out at the seaside with the golden sands of Whitmore Bay offering a lovely spot for all the family to sandcastle and paddle.
-You can hire one of the colourful, iconic Barry Island beach huts for the day or explore the dazzling lights of nearby Barry Island Pleasure Park.
-To top it off, the promenade is full of thriving cafés, traditional fish and chip shops and amusement arcades.
-The beach is also accessible to those less able with the free loan of beach wheelchairs from Vale of Glamorgan Council.
+Barry Island offers the perfect day out at the seaside, with the golden sands of Whitmore Bay a beautiful spot for all the family to build sandcastles and paddle in the sea.
+The colourful, iconic Barry Island beach huts are available to hire for the day, or explore the dazzling lights of nearby Barry Island Pleasure Park.
+The bustling promenade is full of thriving cafés, traditional fish and chip shops and amusement arcades, and the free loan of beach wheelchairs for those who need them from Vale of Glamorgan Council make the beach more accessible for all.

 People using a beach wheelchair by brightly coloured beach huts.